You are eligible to take medical leave and family leave to bond with a child if all of the following apply:

 A benefit year is 52 weeks starting on the Sunday prior to the first day of paid leave through any leave program.
 You can take more than one kind of leave in a benefit year, but the maximum amount of paid leave you can take in a benefit year is 26 weeks.

 Michelle is pregnant and needs to go on bedrest for the 6 weeks before her due date.
 Her health care provider fills out the Certification of your Serious Health Condition form to cover her 6 weeks of medical leave for her prescribed bedrest, plus an additional 6 weeks of medical leave to recover from birth.
-As Michelle is nearing the end of her 12 weeks of medical leave, she calls the Contact Center at (833) 344-7365 to transition her application to family leave to bond with a child.
-She applies for and is granted an additional 12 weeks of family leave benefits before returning to work.
+As Michelle is nearing the end of her 12 weeks of medical leave, she calls the Contact Center at (833) 344-7365 to add an application for family leave to bond with a child.
+She is approved for 12 weeks of family leave benefits before returning to work.

 Proof of identity